arstraus/lineup/README.md

 - Set fielding positions for each inning
 - Validate and analyze position fairness

+### Fairness Analysis
+- View visualizations of batting position distribution
+- Analyze fielding position fairness across all games
+- Identify players who need more variety in positions

+### Game Summary
+- View complete game plans
+- Export as PDF or text for game day use

 ### Data Management
-- Export your team data as a JSON file
+- Export your team data to continue working later
 - Import previously saved team data
 - Generate example data for testing